Safety concerns raised as Netball World Cup begins

 - Netball World Cup 2023: Who is representing Africa?

-Following the allegations of theft made by Jamaica skipper Jhaniele Fowler, local police are understood to have requested that the team to open a case - but that is yet to happen.
+Following the allegations of theft made by Jamaica skipper Jhaniele Fowler, local police are understood to have requested the team to open a case, but that is yet to happen.

 "By Friday there had still been no statement from the Jamaica team or their captain," Bruce Davidson, the World Cup's media manager, told BBC Sport Africa.